srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. At the bottom-left of the _Overview_ blade, notice the **IoT Hub Usage** tile.

-    > [!NOTE] The tiles flow based upon the width of the browser, so the layout may be a little different than described.
+    > **Note**:  The tiles flow based upon the width of the browser, so the layout may be a little different than described.

     This tile provides a quick overview of what is connected to your hub and message count.
 As we add devices and start sending messages, this tile will provide nice "at-a-glance" information.